oroinc/crm/src/OroCRM/Bundle/ActivityContactBundle/README.md

 On application install or during update from previous version:

- - via schema migration - "Call" & "Email" entities will be added into "activity_contact" group
- - next [ActivityContactMigrationQuery](Migration/ActivityContactMigrationQuery.php) will add required fields(for statistics storage) for entities with enabled "Call" & "Email" activities
+ - via [ActivityContactMigrationQuery](Migration/ActivityContactMigrationQuery.php) required fields(for statistics storage) will be added for entities with enabled "Call" & "Email" activities
  - job will be added to execute [oro:activity-contact:recalculate](Command/ActivityContactRecalculateCommand.php) command.
+Recalculation of existing activities.

 Please note:

- - if cron is not configured you will have to manually run job daemon or execute command from console.
+ - if cron is not configured you will have to manually run job daemon via UI or execute command from console.
  - the responsibility of command is to check entities for which contacting activities (Call & Email) is enabled, and recalculate contacting activities per each record of entities.

 EntityManagement